 fact that we are willing was good, but the biggest to have conversations.
 So, thing we want to improve when anyone has an idea, is the functionality of the we talk about it.
 Some- robot.
 We are able to drive times there are good ideas, fine, we're able to score and others we get rid of. points, but the big catch is There's always a discus- the autonomous phase.
-We sion, debate, and argument. want to refine it so that we Everyone's pretty friendly with one another" said Xie.
+We sion, debate, and argument. want to refine it so that we Everyone's pretty friendly can score even more points with one another" said Xie.